Perceval: A Software Platform for Discrete Variable Photonic Quantum Computing: Introduction

 In fact, a number of technological routes to building quantum computers are being actively pursued, in which quantum information is encoded in very different kinds of physical systems.
 These include matter-based approaches that rely on superconducting circuits, cold atoms, or trapped ions, but also light-based approaches in which photons are the basic information-carrying systems.
 Among these, photons have a privileged status, as they are the natural and indeed only viable support for communicating quantum information, which will eventually be required for networking quantum processors and devices.
 As such they will necessarily be a part of any longer-term developments in quantum computational hardware and infrastructure.
 More than this, photons provide viable routes to both NISQ \cite{knill_scheme_2001} and large-scale fault-tolerant quantum computing through measurement-based models \cite{kieling_percolation_2007,bartolucci_fusion-based_2021} in their own right.

-\perceval is the most complete and efficient software platform for the discrete variable (DV) model for photonic quantum computing\footnotemark.
-It especially uses Fock state descriptions of photons generated by sources, evolving through linear optical networks -- composed for example of beam splitters, phase shifters, waveplates or other linear optical components -- and then being detected.
+\perceval is a complete and efficient software platform for the discrete variable (DV) model for photonic quantum computing.\footnotemark It especially uses Fock state descriptions of photons generated by sources, evolving through linear optical networks -- composed for example of beam splitters, phase shifters, waveplates or other linear optical components -- and then being detected.
 The familiar qubit and measurement-based models for quantum computing can be encoded within the DV model (see \eg \cite{knill_scheme_2001,kieling_percolation_2007}).
-However, the DV model is also of significant interest in its own right --- not least because it has led to some of the first proposals \cite{aaronson_computational_2011} for quantum computational advantage to be demonstrated with NISQ devices.
+However, the DV model is also of significant interest in its own right -- not least because it has led to some of the first proposals \cite{aaronson_computational_2011} for quantum computational advantage to be demonstrated with NISQ devices.
 This concerns a computational problem known as Boson Sampling, discussed in detail in Section~\ref{sec:bs}, which essentially consists of sampling from the output distribution of photons that interfere in a generic interferometer.
 We will also demonstrate direct DV photonic approaches to quantum machine learning in Section \ref{sec:qml}.

-\perceval's features can be useful for designing, optimising, simulating, and eventually running DV linear optical circuits.
-It allows users to work at a level that is closer to the photonic hardware than regular gate-based qubit quantum circuit model, which is already the focus of a number of other software platforms \cite{fingerhuth_open_2018}, and it is more flexible and supports many more functionalities than existing packages for linear optical quantum systems \cite{GGM+2021QOptCraft}.
+\perceval's features can be useful for designing, optimising, simulating, and eventually transpiling DV linear optical circuits and executing them on cloud-based physical processors.
+Although \perceval provides bridges (see Section \ref{subsub:qiskit}) with other open-source quantum computing toolkits \cite{fingerhuth_open_2018} such as Qiskit \cite{Qiskit}, it further allows users to work at a level that is closer to the photonic hardware than these toolkits regular gate-based qubit quantum circuit model, which is already the focus of a number of other software platforms.
+It is also more flexible and supports many more functionalities than existing packages for linear optical quantum systems \cite{GGM+2021QOptCraft}.
 The finer-grained control of the physical hardware can be valuable both for the NISQ regime, where it is crucial to achieve the maximum performance from the specific hardware resources available, and for optimising the building block photonic modules in schemes for reaching the large-scale fault-tolerant regime.